htian89/vim-conf/README.md

-# vim-configuration
+# vim-configurations
-Vim configuration
+Vim configurations

-Copy the files and direction to USER's home direction.
+Link the files and directory to USER's home directory:
+#./configure.sh